khandelwal-arpit/angular-azure-auth/README.md

-# AngularAzureAuth
+# Angular-Azure-Auth

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.2.0.
+The objective of this project is to demonstrate authenticating Angular apps with Azure Active Directory using MSAL Angular 1.0.

+## MSAL library
+Microsoft released Version 1.0 of its Library for Angular that facilitates the implementation of OAuth 2.0 token based authentication into Azure Active Directory.
+The library was released on May 3rd 2020 ending a long phase of workarounds and beta versions of the Angular variant of the MSAL library for Single Page Applications (SPA).

+## Prerequisites
+- NPM, Angular CLI (v10)
+- Azure AD, get your free Azure account here: https://azure.microsoft.com/en-us/free/

 ## Development server